pgorman/dangerjaunt/minirules.md

 16--17                 | +2
 18+                    | Always stalwart.
 Morale never waivers.

-## Magic-User Spells & Magic ##
+## Magic ##

+Magic-users and clerics cast a number of spells per day limited by their level.
+Magic-users replenish their expended spells after a night's rest through study of their spell books.
+Clerics replenish their expended spells each morning by prayer.

 ### Spell Books ###

 New magic-users start the game with a spell book containing Read Magic, one spell rolled at random, and one spell chosen by the player.
 Upon gaining the ability to cast a higher tier of spells, assume the character, by hook or by crook, has acquired a new spell book containing one chosen and one random spell of that level.
-Additional spells must be researched by the character, found in dusty dungeon vaults, or looted from the corpses of enemy casters.
+Additional spells must be researched by the character, found in dank dungeon vaults, or looted from the corpses of enemy casters.

 Woe for the magic-user who loses his spell books!
 The cost of recreating a spell book is equal to that of researching its spells, although the time is less and success assured.